EUDR in Practice: Who’s in Scope and What to Do

 Key dates and scope reminders

-• Extended transition for micro- and small-sized enterprises: until 29 June 2026 (note: the extension does not apply to products still covered by EUTR).
+• Extended transition for micro- and small-sized enterprises: until the end of June 2027 (note: the extension does not apply to products still covered by EUTR, the EU Timber Regulation).

-• The EUDR scope includes wood, cattle, coffee, cocoa, soya, oil palm, rubber, and listed derived products.
+• The EUDR scope includes wood, cattle, coffee, cocoa, soya, oil palm, rubber, and products made from them that are listed in Annex 1 to the EUDR.

 Why prepare now?